MontealegreLuis/activity-feed/README.md

 ## Querying

-Below is an example on how to query AWS Cloudwatch using the markers provided by Activity Feed
+Below is an example on how to query AWS Cloudwatch using the markers provided by Activity Feed.

 ```sql
 fields @timestamp, `x-correlation-id`, message